-I did this in my university this academic year (2011-12).
-Mostly blank stares - this is not an uncommon reaction - but gentle further questioning revealed that they really didn't know.
-Some, thank goodness, did express curiosity though.
+I did this in my university (academic years 2011-12 and 2012-13).
+Mostly blank stares (not an uncommon reaction) ... but gentle further questioning revealed that they really didn't know.
+Many, thank goodness, did express curiosity though.

 Bad News on the Doorstep ...